logankaminer/SAT/README.md

 ## Usage ##

-sat is built around the Framework class, which is responsible for orchestrating requests and responses.
+Sat is built around the Framework class, which is responsible for orchestrating requests and responses.
 Here's an example of how you can use the framework to automate sessions:

 ```python